 A student may advance through the primary program without regard to age if the District determines that s/he has acquired the academic and social skills taught in kindergarten and that advancement would be in his/her best educational interest.
 Successful completion of the primary program, as determined by methods set out in Kentucky Administrative Regulations, shall be a prerequisite for a child's entrance into the fourth grade.

 No student may be retained without prior consultation with the parents and approval of the Principal.
+The final decision to promote or retain shall be made by the Principal.

 Students With Disabilities